mu-majid/Advanced-CSS-SaSS/Trillo-project/NOTES.md

 * the idea behind line height is that it adds same amount of pixels above and below the text-line.

-* prefer to use percentages with line height (percentage is calculated from the font size)ز
+* prefer to use percentages with line height (percentage is calculated from the font size).